Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/1-foreword.md

 :scream_cat: My time is limited.
 I know.
 It sucks, metaphysically speaking.

 But it also mean I may unfortunately not be able to give you a full course on C++ programming (I would love to, though).
-Fortunately, many resources out-there would do a much better job at it than I could ever do: find them! :1st_place_medal:
+Fortunately, many resources out-there would do a much better job at it than I could ever do: go find them! :1st_place_medal:

 > I will always try to answer your questions and help you the best I can!
 **If you ask them!**